 - 1 tbsp walnuts, chopped or grain-free granola; my favorite brand is Autumn's Gold

-- Add chia seeds and stir to combine.
-Refrigerate for at least two hours, ideally overnight.
-Don't worry about how runny the mixture it is -- the mixture will thicken significantly.
+- Cover tightly and refrigerate for at least three hours, ideally overnight.
+Don't worry about how runny the mixture it is initially -- it will thicken over time.

-- When you are ready to eat, spoon the chia pudding into a bowl and top with 1/4 cup berries and 1 tbsp chopped nuts or grain-free, low-sugar granola.
+- When you are ready to eat, spoon the chia pudding into a bowl and top with berries and chopped nuts or granola.